amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Proselint improves writing across a number of dimensions relevant to the communication of science, including consistency in terminology and typography; concision; and redundancy.
 For example, Proselint checks for use of the multiplication symbol × when giving screen dimensions (e.g. 1440 × 900), mispecifications of *p* values commonly caused by software package's truncation of small numbers (*p* = 0.00), and colloquialisms that obscure the mechanisms of science-based technology (e.g., "lie detector test" for the polygraph machine, which measures arousal, not lying per se).

+Proselint differs from a spellchecker in that it's recommendations are not specifically countering errors of in which is word is spelled incorrectly, but errors of style and usage. [#]_

+.. [#] For a case where spelling and proselint are similar, consider malapropisms.
+It is not that "attacking your voracity" is incorrectly spelled, but that the appropriate word (in most contexts) is "veracity".

 As a tool for language science
 ------------------------------

+Though it has not been used in any extensive linguistic studies to date, Proselint is a tool that fits the formal structure expected by many language science techniques but with a feature set that emphasises different information.

 Linguistics as a science is largely a descriptivist enterprise, seeking to describe language as it is used rather than prescribe how it ought to be used.
 Errors are considered in the context of how people successfully learn language and how their errors in doing so (especially children's) reveal the underlying structure of the language learning mechanism (see, e.g.,  overregularization by young English speakers :cite:`marcus1992overregularization`).
 A focus on identifying the stylistic errors in peoples' language use does not fit the descriptivist approach common to linguists.

-One application of Proselint as a tool for language science is in tracking historical trends in usage.
+One potential application of Proselint as a tool for language science is in tracking historical trends in usage.
 Corpora such as the Google Books have been useful for measuring changes in the prevalence of words and phrases over several hundred years.
 Our tool, in providing a feature set for usage, can be used in a similar way.
 For example, one might study the prevelance of airlinese (e.g., use of "momentarily" to mean "in a moment", as in the phrase "we are taking off momentarily") and its alignment with the rise of that industry.

-Another application of Proselint as a tool for language science is in stylometry and authorship identification; instead of using standard stylometric measures, which include word frequencies, we can consider Proselint's rules as a feature set that can be used to identify authors.
+Another potential application of Proselint as a tool for language science is in stylometry and authorship identification; instead of using standard stylometric measures, which include word frequencies, we can consider Proselint's rules as a feature set that can be used to identify authors.
 In a sense, this would allow us to identify authors based not on their language use, but on their language misuse.

-This second application enables further extensions and generalizations, including for example the obfuscation of identity or coding of messages by selective introduction or removal of usage choices.
+This second potential application enables further extensions and generalizations, including for example the obfuscation of identity or coding of messages by selective introduction or removal of usage choices.
 Though we have emphasized cases where the goal is to recommend best practices in usage, the Proselint infrastructure can alternatively be used to identify cases where there is more than one acceptable choice.
 One could, for example, take a document and identify instances where multiple phrases could be reasonably substituted.
 One could then create a modified version of the document that uses these usage choices to encode a message, without the document demonstrating itself to contain an encoded message.
 With moderate modifications, then, Proselint could be a system for designing content-aware steganographic systems, conveying hidden messages in their choice of words and styles :cite:`bergmair2006content`.

 In our testing of Proselint, we assembled a corpus of text from well-edited magazines containing low rates of usage errors.
 When doing so, we noticed that there are no available annotated corpora that can provide stylistic false-positive rates.
+Without such a corpus the natural language processing (:sc:`nlp`) community cannot proceed in working on topics like this.
 The theoretical work analyzing lintscores and the problem of error detection from a framework inspired by signal detection theory would be difficult to fathom without first postulating the existence of such a corpus.
 The Proselint testing framework is an excellent opportunity to develop such a corpus.

 Results